Don't tell me your faith, show me your faith.

 WAYS TO TURN FAITH INTO ACTION

 LEARN – Gain a deeper understanding of the root causes of hunger, poverty and the challenges people face.
-Invite a speaker to your place of worship or participate in educational exercises such as Bread for the World’s Racial Wealth Gap simulation.
+Invite a speaker to your place of worship or participate in educational exercises such as the Racial Wealth Gap simulation.

 Place regular informational articles in your bulletin or newsletter.

 Email us to schedule a speaker, training or more educational information.

 ADVOCATE –Support vital nutrition programs such as SNAP and Produce Perks and encourage legislators to focus on issues of health and equity.
 Support farmers markets and our local growers.